chaolinzhanglab/mras/README.md

     - paired-end sample data: https://figshare.com/s/c0de1df7a0f8dadfc116
     - single-end sample data: https://figshare.com/s/fb696f3d6832bee81c91

-    -Make sure to set the paths of the downloaded files correctly in the testing/mapping_and_quantification-config.yaml file.
+    - Make sure to set the paths of the downloaded files correctly in the testing/mapping_and_quantification-config.yaml file.
-    -Set `TEST_MODE: True` in the configuration file.
+    - Set `TEST_MODE: True` in the configuration file.
-    -Make sure the following paths in `testing/mapping_and_quantification-config.yaml` related to Olego and Quantas installation are correct (see [Recommended installations](#recommended-installations) below):
+    - Make sure the following paths in `testing/mapping_and_quantification-config.yaml` related to Olego and Quantas installation are correct (see [Recommended installations](#recommended-installations) below):
         - `OLEGO_SRC_DIR`
         - `OLEGO_INDEX_PATT`
         - `OLEGO_JUNCTIONS_FILE`